SiddeshSambasivam/SiddeshSambasivamWebsite/content/courses/LeetCode: Interview preparation/_index.md

 ---
 # Page title

-title: Interview preparation - DSA, Networking, System design
+title: Computer science - Data structures, Algorithms, Networking, System design and more.

-# Title for the menu link if you wish to use a shorter link title, otherwise remove this option.

-linktitle: Interview preparation - DSA, Networking, System design

-# Page summary for search engines.

-summary: This is a collection of interview questions and solutions.

-# Date page published
+linktitle: Understanding computer science concepts

+summary: A collection of study materials for learning computer science concepts.
+These include data structures and algorithms questions, networking concepts, system design, and more.

 date: 2022-07-29
-# _build:
-# render: always
-# list: never

-# Book page type (do not modify).

 type: book